Premium windsock for paragliding, hang gliding, & skydiving

 flimsy Chinese windsock opening reinforcement

-Here is a typical Chinese-made windsock and what happens after a short time – and why Marilyn started making the Southwest Airsports sock for hang gliding and paragliding.
+Here is a typical Chinese-made windsock and what happens after a short time – and why Marilyn started making the Southwest Airsports sock for hang gliding, paragliding, and skydiving.

 ordinary windsock w/o reinforced opening